Awaji puppets that have been handed down to various places

 - Katsuura-za(Hisakuni, Katsuura Town, Katsuura District, Tokushima Prefecture)

-- Suspended due to the great famine of Tenpo.
-Became a village owner in the 5th year of the Meiji era, and invited a master from Awaji.
+- Suspended due to the Great Tenmei famine.
+Became a village owner in the 5th year of Meiji, and invited a master from Awaji.
 Ceremony Sanbaso tradition.
 Performed every fall on the Inukai Rural Stage.

 - Nakamura Sonotayu(Aratano-cho, Anan City, Tokushima Prefecture)